kosli-dev/cli/docs.kosli.com/content/faq/_index.md

 ### Do I have to provide all the flags all the time?

-A number of flags won't change their values often (or at all) between commands, like `--owner` or `api-token`.
+A number of flags won't change their values often (or at all) between commands, like `--owner` or `--api-token`.
 Some will differ between e.g. workflows, like `--pipeline`.
 You can define them as environment variable to avoid unnecessary redundancy.
 Check [Environment variables](/kosli_overview/kosli_tools/#environment-variables) section to learn more.

 ### What is dry run and how to use it?

 You can use dry run to disable writing to app.kosli.com - e.g. if you're just trying things out, or troubleshooting (dry run will print the payload cli would send in a non dry run mode).

 Here are two possible ways of enabling a dry run:
-1. use `--dry-run` flag (no value needed) to enable it per command
+1. use the `--dry-run` flag (no value needed) to enable it per command
-1. set `KOSLI_API_TOKEN` environment variable to `DRY_RUN` to enable it globally (e.g. in your terminal or CI)
+1. set the `KOSLI_API_TOKEN` environment variable to `DRY_RUN` to enable it globally (e.g. in your terminal or CI)

 ### What is the `--config-file` flag?

 A config file is an alternative for using Kosli flags or Environment variables.
-Usually you'd use config file for the values that rarely change - like api token or owner, but you can represent all Kosli flags with config file.
+Usually you'd use a config file for the values that rarely change - like api token or owner, but you can represent all Kosli flags with config file.
 The key for each value is the same as the flag name, capitalized, so `--api-token` would become `API-TOKEN`, and `--owner` would become `OWNER`, etc.

 You can use JSON, YAML or TOML format for your config file.